-Wild at Heart Foundation are determined to stop this problem in its tracks.
-Through our pioneering spay & neuter clinics, and our commitment to rescuing those dogs who need it most, we have changed the lives of tens of thousands of Puerto Rican strays.
+Wild at Heart Foundation worked tirelessly to stop this problem in its tracks.
+Through our pioneering spay & neuter clinics, and our commitment to rescuing those dogs who need it most, we changed the lives of tens of thousands of Puerto Rican strays and prevented millions of puppies being born.

 When our founder Nikki Tibbles travelled to Puerto Rico decades ago, she was expecting to find respite and relaxation.
 Instead she discovered a dire stray dog crisis, and untold levels of neglect, sickness and abject human cruelty wherever she turned: from boxes of puppies dumped as though they were little more than rubbish, to sick and skeletal dogs roaming the streets on the brink of starvation.